Swedish Multiple Sclerosis Center artists share their stories for 4th annual art show

 While there is no cure for multiple sclerosis, researchers are making great strides toward finding the cause and new treatments for multiple sclerosis symptoms.
 The MS Center at Swedish has more than 25 ongoing research studies and clinical trials, which allows the treatment team to offer patients the most promising new therapies as well as the latest in diagnostic testing and symptom man¬agement.

-Watch the MS Center Blog and the Art Show website for photos from this year's show, and more program updates from the MS Center at Swedish.
+Watch the Art Show website for photos from this year's show, and more program updates from the MS Center at Swedish.